NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

     unless the option ``--scalar-error`` is set.

 --t_srs <string (default: "")>
-    Specify the output projection (PROJ.4 string).
-Can also be an URL or in WKT format, as for GDAL.
+    Specify the output projection as a GDAL projection string (WKT, GeoJSON, or PROJ.4).
+If not provided, will be read from the point cloud, if available.

 --t_projwin <xmin ymin xmax ymax>
     The output DEM will have corners with these georeferenced